slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Any person capable of angering you becomes your master."
 -- Epictetus [0050]*

+> *"If you don’t like a person, it’s because they remind you of something you don’t like about yourself."
+-- Sigmund Freud [1856]*

 > *"If you want to make enemies, try to change something."
 -- Woodrow Wilson [1856]*